ttddee/ttddee.github.io/building-oiio-win.md

 > .\vcpkg install packagename
 ```
-Pleas note that vcpkg defaults to 32 bit packages.
+Please note that vcpkg defaults to 32 bit packages.
 So if you want the 64 bit version you need to do:
 ```
 > .\vcpkg install packagename:x64-windows
 ```